lamtota40/ngrok-easy-install/README.md

 # ngrok-easy-install
-Easy instalation for Ngrok v3 stable tunnel for not have ip public aplication for SSH,RDP,VNC,Website,other
+Easy instalation for Ngrok v3 stable

+Function Ngrok: for tunnel if not have ip public aplication for SSH,RDP,VNC,Website,other

 # instalation